inBeat/inbeat-website/content/top-influencers/tiktok/rappers/canada/_index.md

 ---
-title: Top 10 Rappers TikTok Influencers In Canada In 2023
+title: Top 10 Rappers TikTok Influencers In Canada In 2024
 description: >-
-  Find top rappers TikTok influencers in Canada in 2023.
+  Find top rappers TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #foryou #foryoupage #rapper.
 platform: TikTok
 hits: 55
-text_top: Discover the top-rated TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our database aggregates 55 TikTok influencers like this in Canada for you to pitch.
+text_bottom: Our platform holds 55 TikTok influencers like this in Canada for you to connect with.
 profiles:
   - username: "ogr_scintilla"
     fullname: >-